 People who want to lose weight often turn to supplements, hoping for an easy solution.
 However, the effects of most supplements are usually disappointing.

 One weight loss supplement that entered the market recently is called spinach extract.
 It’s claimed to cause weight loss by reducing appetite and cravings.

 Spinach extract is a weight loss supplement made from spinach leaves.

-It is also known by a trademark name, Appethyl, which is owned by the Swedish company Greenleaf Medical AB.
+It is also known by the brand name Appethyl, which is owned by the Swedish company Greenleaf Medical AB.

-The powder consists of concentrated spinach leaf thylakoids, which are microscopic structures found inside the chloroplasts of all green plant cells.
+The powder consists of concentrated spinach leaf thylakoids, which are microscopic structures found inside the chloroplasts of green plant cells.

 Thylakoids from spinach extract suppress the activity of lipase, an enzyme that digests fat.

-As a result, spinach extract doesn't have the unpleasant side effects of other lipase-inhibiting drugs, such as fatty stools and stomach cramps (7).
+As a result, spinach extract doesn't have the unpleasant side effects of other lipase-inhibiting drugs, such as fatty stools and stomach cramps ().

-By suppressing appetite, spinach extract may lead to weight loss, if taken regularly over a few months.
+By suppressing appetite, spinach extract may lead to weight loss if taken regularly over a few months.

 Therefore, the findings need to be confirmed by an independent research group.